LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/GettingStarted.md

 1. **Onboard your connector**

-	The connector is a server application that is used to make HTTPS calls on behalf of consumers to LiveEngage.
+	The connector is a server application that is used to make HTTPS calls on behalf of consumers to Conversational Cloud.
 For that purpose, the application must be registered and known to Conversational Cloud for authorization and user validation.
 This process can happen before even writing one line of code.

 	In order to register your application, please contact your Account Management team.
 You will need to provide details regarding your connector application, via a pre-determined JSON schema (otherwise known as the Application Installation Manifest).
 Use the default [App Installation Manifest](#app-install-manifest-for-connectors) and replace or fill in the required information.